Trebuchet: Recreation and education

 Most trebuchet use in recent centuries has been for recreational or educational, rather than military purposes.
 New machines have been constructed and old ones restored by living history enthusiasts, for historical re-enactments, and use in other historical celebrations.
 As their construction is substantially simpler than modern weapons, trebuchets also serve as the object of engineering challenges.

-The trebuchet's technical constructions were lost at the beginning of the 16th century.
+The methods of trebuchet construction were lost at the beginning of the 16th century.
 In 1984, the French engineer Renaud Beffeyte made the first modern reconstruction of a trebuchet, based on documents from 1324.